 The best way to promote desired behavior in students is with positive reinforcement.
 Here are tips to ensure your classroom reinforcement systems are effective.

 It’s something that happens after a behavior occurs (i.e. the consequence) that increases the likelihood of that behavior happening again within a classroom environment.
 With positive reinforcement, you add something – giving a prize, for example – to accomplish this; and with negative reinforcement, you take something away, such as scrapping homework.

 When I visit schools, teachers often share that they have tried reinforcement systems with no success.
 Can you relate?
 Could be because your technique or set up needs tweaking.
 Here’s what to avoid.

 1. Delayed reinforcement.
 If the point or sticker is given too far after the behaviour occurs, your students won’t realize what behaviour they are expected to keep up.

 2. All or nothing.
 Let’s say that, early in the day, a student gets 3 strikes and, as such, she’s not allowed to participate in the group game in the afternoon.
 Your classroom reinforcement will fall short if she isn’t given the opportunity to earn back the reward.
 The child will be bummed and unmotivated to behave when there’s no possibility fun for her later on.

 4. Reinforcement is only offered once the student misbehaves.
 Let’s say a boy keeps getting out of his seat.
-After getting up, the teacher says, “if you sit down, I’ll add a checkmark to your chart.”
-This more a bribe than reinforcement.
+After getting up, the teacher says, “If you sit down, I’ll add a checkmark to your chart.”
+This is more a bribe than reinforcement.